np2048/Trots/git/reset.md

 ## How to cancel and undo the reset operation

 After a reset commits can become '*orphaned*' which means there is no direct path to access them anymore.
-These *orphaned* commits can usually be found and restored using **git reflog**.
+These *orphaned* commits can usually be found using [git reflog](reflog.md).
+When you've found the ID of an orphaned commit you can *reset* to it back, and so the repository state will be recovered.

 The information of all the commits that have been reset will be marked for deletion and will be destroyed by *git garbage collector* which usually runs every 30 days.